Keyboard shortcuts

 Scanning

-FsPulse scans are at the core of how it tracks changes to the file system over time.
-A scan creates a snapshot of a root directory and analyzes changes compared to previous scans.
+fsPulse scans are at the core of how it tracks changes to the filesystem over time.
+A scan creates a snapshot of a root directory and detects changes compared to previous scans.
 This page explains how to initiate scans, how incomplete scans are handled, and the phases involved in each scan.

 Initiating a Scan